“Fun, Fresh Air and Fantastic Activities”

 - orienteering ……..

-The cost of this trip is £110.00 and includes transport, accommodation, three meals a day, all activities and an annual Urdd membership.
+The cost of this trip will be advised soon but includes transport, accommodation, three meals a day, all activities and an annual Urdd membership.
 This price is slightly higher than previously quoted, due to unavoidable circumstances forcing us to change bus companies.
 For those parents who have already paid a deposit, please feel free to contact us if you have any concerns or questions.

 A provisional kit list for the trip is available for download further down this page.